Cover Image

 If your pseudo-elements aren't showing up as intended, consider the following steps for debugging:

-1. Check the element's content: Ensure that the element you are targeting with the pseudo-element actually contains content.
+1. Check the element's content: Ensure that the element you are targeting with the pseudo-element contains content.
 If it's an empty element like <img> or <hr>, the pseudo-element won't work.

 2. Inspect the CSS selector: Double-check the CSS selector you are using for the pseudo-element.
 Make sure it's correctly written as ::before or ::after.